 3. Encourage Interaction

-As an EPIC educator, your virtual classroom should offer learners the opportunity to make awesome connections with you and their classmates through interactive dialogue and activities.
+As an educator, your virtual classroom should offer learners the opportunity to make awesome connections with you and their classmates through interactive dialogue and activities.
 Use a small amount of time at the beginning of your class to play ice-breaking games and help learners form bonds based on social or silly interactions.
 During instruction, use group discussions, Zoom tools, or other online teaching strategies to encourage active participation from all learners.
 In the Outschool classroom, @name mentions and email notifications can keep learners in the loop outside of live meetings.

 4. Be Honest